This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Gift Cards to office supplies stores – Staples, Office Depot, and Lakeshore are all very much appreciated!

 There were for sure a healthy amount of classroom supplies that teachers love to have for their rooms.
-Here were some of the most common requested ones:
+Here were some of the most commonly requested ones:

 Colorful Post-It Notes – Second most requested school supplies.
 Never can have too many of these.